Frequently Asked Questions

 EFAST2 Electronic Filing System

 Q1: I heard that I have to file the annual return/report (Form 5500 or Form 5500-SF) electronically.
-Can you tell me if that’s true?
+Can you tell me if thatís true?

 Yes.
 All pension and welfare plans and DFEs that are required to submit an annual return/report under Title I of ERISA (Form 5500 or Form 5500-SF) must do so electronically for all plan years.
 Beginning January 2010, an all-electronic system called EFAST2 began processing those electronic annual returns/reports.
 Prior year delinquent or amended Form 5500 annual return/reports must be filed electronically through EFAST2 as described in question 4 below.

 The Form 5500-EZ cannot be submitted electronically through the EFAST2 system.
-A “one-participant” plan (see the instructions for the Form 5500-SF) that is eligible to file Form 5500-EZ and is not required to file under Title I of ERISA may elect to file Form 5500-SF electronically with EFAST2 rather than filing a Form 5500-EZ on paper with the IRS.
-Such a “one-participant plan” that is not eligible to file Form 5500-SF must file Form 5500-EZ on paper with the IRS.
+A "one-participant" plan (see the instructions for the Form 5500-SF) that is not required to file under Title I of ERISA may elect to file Form 5500-SF electronically with EFAST2 rather than filing a Form 5500-EZ on paper with the IRS.
+However, the IRS requires some “one-participant” plans to file Form 5500-SF electronically using EFAST2 in lieu of the Form 5500-EZ.
 For more information on filing the Form 5500-EZ, see the instructions for Form 5500-EZ, go to www.irs.gov, or call 1-877-829-5500.